cryptocontrol/exchanges-api/README.md

 # exchanges-api
-A unified API for all cryptocurrency exchanges
+A unified typescript API for all cryptocurrency exchanges